 Regulators act to protect investors and foster confidence and efficiency in capital markets and the financial system.
-With the growing understanding of climate change-related issues, regulators are increasingly setting standards and reviewing compliance with requirements to fulfil those objectives.
+With the growing international focus on climate change-related issues, regulators consult, set standards and review compliance with requirements to fulfil those objectives.
 Certain countries, such as New Zealand, have made it mandatory for financial institutions to disclose significant risks, opportunities and financial impacts related to climate change.
 Regulatory guidance and ongoing reviews ensure climate change disclosures are complete, reliable and comparable among issuers.
 Prudential regulators consider how climate change could affect the financial soundness of individual banks, insurers and private pension plans and the stability of the financial system overall.

-For example, in Canada, as the prudential financial regulator, the Office of the Superintendent of Financial Institutions ensures financial institutions are always prepared to continue functioning through a range of severe yet plausible economic scenarios and analyses how a major economic disruption could impact the financial system.
+For example, in Canada, as the prudential financial regulator, the Office of the Superintendent of Financial Institutions ensures financial institutions are always prepared to continue functioning through a range of severe yet plausible economic scenarios and analyzes how a major economic disruption could impact the financial system.